Ectopic Cushing syndrome

 - Long-term use of corticosteroid drugs (commonly used to treat conditions such as rheumatoid arthritis and asthma)

 - Tumor of the adrenal gland

 Tumors that can, in rare cases, release ACTH include:

-Ectopic Cushing syndrome tends to have fewer dramatic symptoms than classic Cushing syndrome, but it can occur with higher blood pressure and a lower potassium level.
+Ectopic Cushing syndrome tends to have fewer symptoms than classic Cushing syndrome.
 Weight loss may occur due to cancer.